rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell-for-default-storage.md

     >

 ## <a name="create-a-data-lake-store-account"></a>Create a Data Lake Store account

 To create a Data Lake Store account, do the following:

-1. From your desktop, open a PowerShell window, and then enter the following snippet:
+1. From your desktop, open a PowerShell window, and then enter the snippets below.
+When you are prompted to sign in, sign in as one of the subscription administrators or owners.

         # Sign in to your Azure account
-        Login-AzureRmAccount
+        Connect-AzureRmAccount

         # List all the subscriptions associated to your account
         Get-AzureRmSubscription